Dissolution of the Holy Roman Empire: The Holy Roman Empire in the 18th century

 Over the course of the 18th century, the rulers of the Holy Roman Empire, the Habsburg dynasty, had somewhat neglected their imperial role.
 Though Emperor Leopold I (r.
 1658–1705) had worked on strengthening the empire and promoting its interests, among other things pursuing a much appreciated cultural policy and successfully warring against the Ottomans, his sons and successors Joseph I (r.
 1705–1711) and Charles VI (r.
-1711–1740) spent more effort on the dynastic interests of their own dynasty than on the interests of the empire at large.
+1711–1740) spent more effort on the interests of their own dynasty than on the interests of the empire at large.
 In 1705, diplomatic duties and responsibilities were transferred to the Court Chancellery at Vienna from the Imperial Chancellery.
-Upon Charles VI's death, his daughter Maria Theresa inherited most of his titles but she thought little of the Holy Roman Empire, refusing to be crowned empress and referring to a possible coronation as a "Kasperltheater" (Punch and Judy show).
-When the imperial title was instead bestowed on her husband, Emperor Francis I (r.
-1745–1765), she burst out in laughter when she saw him in his imperial coronation robes.
+Upon Charles VI's death, his daughter Maria Theresa inherited most of his titles but not the Imperial crown, as a woman was not eligible for Imperial election and so went to her rival Charles VII.
+When the Imperial title was instead bestowed on her husband, Emperor Francis I (r.
+1745–1765), she burst out in laughter when she saw him in his imperial coronation robes, regarding his coronation as "Kasperltheater" (Punch and Judy show).
 Maria Theresa's and Francis I's son and successor, Joseph II (r.
 1765–1790), was even more radical in his disregard for the empire.
-In 1778, Joseph II pondered abdicating the imperial title and when he in 1784 hoped to exchange his lands in Belgium, the Austrian Netherlands, for the Electorate of Bavaria, he considered giving up the imperial title and granting it to the Elector of Bavaria, Charles Theodore, as part of the deal.
+In 1778, Joseph II pondered abdicating the imperial title and in 1784 when he hoped to exchange his lands in Belgium, the Austrian Netherlands, for the Electorate of Bavaria, he considered giving up the imperial title and granting it to the Elector of Bavaria, Charles Theodore, as part of the deal.
 The empire was not necessarily doomed because of Habsburg disinterest; in times where the emperors disregarded the greater empire, the more powerful imperial vassals usually took steps to strengthen German unity among the imperial princes.

 Despite the widespread idea that the Holy Roman Empire was "sick", the empire was not in terminal decline before its involvement in the French Revolutionary Wars from the 1790s onwards.
 In the 18th century, imperial institutions were experiencing something akin to a renaissance.
 The empire represented the safest and best guarantee for the rights of smaller states and territories in a time when Europe was beginning to be dominated by powerful imperial nation states.
-Because of the weak central government, the constituent territories of the empire could influence their own fates, the central Reichstag decided policy and legislation and allowed the empire to coordinate its response to the threat represented by France and the two separate imperial supreme courts and the imperial circles represented successful venues for resolving intra-imperial conflicts.
-The Reichstag also worked as a place where weaker imperial princes could work to convince their more powerful counterparts to remain at peace and resolve their differences.
+Because of the weak central government, the constituent territories of the empire could influence their own fates, the central Reichstag decided policy and legislation and allowed the empire to coordinate its response to the threat represented by France and the two separate imperial supreme courts and the Imperial circles represented successful venues for resolving intra-imperial conflicts.
+The Reichstag also worked as a place where weaker Imperial princes could work to convince their more powerful counterparts to remain at peace and resolve their differences.